Call for Papers

 Current Research in Digital History 2019

-September 28, 2018.
-The deadline has been extended to October 15, 2018.
-E-mail submissions as a PDF or URL to firstname.lastname@example.org.
+Submissions due: October 25, 2019.
+E-mail submissions as a PDF or URL to <firstname.lastname@example.org>.
 Questions may be sent to the same address.

 Format: Each presentation will be 10 minutes in length.
 Proposals must include the full text (no more than 2000 words) and accompanying visualizations or websites to be presented.
 Papers can include multiple authors.
 Submissions can be either a single presentation or a session of two presentations.
 Proposals may suggest a commentator but are not obliged to.

 Featured sessions: The conference will feature special sessions presenting the work of the Digital Scholarship Lab at the University of Richmond, including their path-breaking project American Panorama: An Atlas of United States History.

 How papers will be selected: The primary criterion by which these presentations and panels will be judged is whether they advance historical argumentation.
 In other words, while digital methods will be common to all the presentations, we will select presentations that show how those methods have advanced specific interpretations of history.

 - Submissions are due by October 25, 2019.

 - Accepted proposals will be returned with reviews provided by the program committee on December 20, 2019.